mthli/Ninja/Ninja/assets/ninja_introduction_en.md

  3. __Double taps__ will show a dialog that allows you to open links in foreground, etc.

+## Volume control:

+In `Setting/Browser/Volume control` you can set the volume keys behavior:

+ - Switch tabs.

+ - Scroll webpages.

+ - System default.

 ## AdBlock whitelist:

 Since AdBlick maybe cause some websites display error, you can add they to `Setting/AdBlock/Whitelist`.